OLEGSHA/Progressia/README.md

 1. Open the project with File - Open Project
 2. Press button 'Add configuration...' and open 'Application' in templates list
-3. Add 'ru.windcorp.optica.client.OpticaClientMain' in Main class text field
+3. Add 'ru.windcorp.progressia.client.ProgressiaClientMain' in Main class text field
-4. Choose 'Optica.main' in 'Use classpath of module' drop-down list
+4. Choose 'Progressia.main' in 'Use classpath of module' drop-down list
 5. Click 'Create configuration' and press Apply

 ## Libraries